 The city that never sleeps never fails to offer up unique locations for taking eye-catching photos.
-If you’re looking for an energetic spot to take a photo that is impossible to scroll past, consider venturing to a place on this list of the most Instagrammable places in NYC.
-From stunning lofts dripping with east coast cool to unforgettable landmarks –– the Big Apple has everything you need to fix up your feed and “wow” your followers.
+If you’re looking for an energetic spot to take an Insta that is impossible to scroll past, consider venturing to a place on this list of the most Instagrammable places in NYC.
+From stunning lofts dripping with East Coast cool to unforgettable landmarks –– the Big Apple has everything you need to fix up your feed and “wow” your followers.

 1. Sit back in this sunny, bohemian-inspired factory loft

 As much as people talk about “haters,” the truth is that we actually enjoy seeing others lead their best lives.
 And there is no better place to do that than in a chic New York City loft.
 This sunny and eclectic space is a comfy retreat from the city’s madness with its bohemian-style and stress-free street parking.
 Exposed brick, as well as hardwood flooring and walls, bring a natural element into the space, while large industrial south-facing windows drench the 700-square-foot common area in natural light –– keeping plants alive and portraits looking effortless and cheerful.
 As if that weren’t enough, this little hideaway also includes a spacious rooftop with Brooklyn and Manhattan skyline views.
 Does it get more New York than that?

 2. Rustle up some likes in this rustic Brooklyn townhouse